futurefabric/govuk-prototyping-rails/README.md

 =============================

-The purpose of this app is to allow User Formats designers to prototype html layouts that can be linked together and published publicly for user testing.
+The purpose of this app is to allow User Formats designers to prototype html layouts that can be linked together and published publicly for research and usability testing.

 It exists for the following reasons: